 It may seem cliché, but the Serra da Canastra National Park has a quite unique atmosphere.
 Let alone the friendliness of the locals, who always invite you for a coffee and a good talk.
 We spent a week there, filming part of our documentary about the São Francisco River.
 Now, we tell you everything about the Brazilian National Park of Serra da Canastra!

 The Serra da Canastra National Park in Brazil was created in 1972.
 It has officially 70,000 hectares, despite the initial plan for 200,000 hectares.
 The families who lived in the area had to be expropriated and the process was very delicate.
 Up to date, many people said they had never received compensation for their land.
 It’s worth talking with the locals, especially the older ones, to hear a little of their stories.

 On the other hand, after being turned into a national park, the Serra da Canastra became an environmental preservation area.
 You will find here several types of plants and animals unique to the region, roaming freely and safely.
 The biome of the region, known as cerrado, is really impressive.
 In fact, we were fascinated by the biodiversity of Serra da Canastra National Park.
 During our visit to the upper part of the park, we had the opportunity to see maned wolves, giant anteaters, carcarás birds, owls and much more.

-Entrance to Serra da Canastra Park costs approximately R$ 11 (R$ 5.50 half) and can only be paid in cash.
+Entrance to Serra da Canastra Park is approximately R$ 11 (R$ 5.50 half-price) and can only be paid in cash.
 During some holidays, there is a requirement to schedule the visit.

 Serra da Canastra essential tips and information